NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ### 3. 'Snowflake' Attribution Analysis

-In this step:
+This step includes:
-- Query data from the PostgreSQL database and store it in a formulated Excel spreadsheet.
+- Quering data from the PostgreSQL database and store it in a formulated Excel spreadsheet.
 - Display stock rankings based on **Snowflake** attributions.
 - Filter and sort data based on stock rankings and sectors.